-UK is delivering on its commitment to invest £160m in quality education in Lebanon, International Secretary of State announced from Lebanon.
+UK is delivering on its commitment to invest £160 million in quality education in Lebanon, International Secretary of State has announced.

-Today UK Secretary of State for International Development Priti Patel announced that the UK is delivering on its commitment to invest £160m over 4 years in quality education in Lebanon.
-Compared to last year’s enrolment figures, the funding will contribute to getting 147,000 more children into public schools, while maintaining free enrolment for all.
+Today UK Secretary of State for International Development Priti Patel announced that the UK is delivering on its commitment to invest £160 million over 4 years in quality education in Lebanon.
+Compared to last year’s enrollment figures, the funding will contribute to getting 147,000 more children into public schools, while maintaining free enrollment for all.
 The funding will support the London Conference goal of reaching all children with education by 2016/17, provide over three million textbooks, rehabilitate at least 10 schools, and raise standards.

-The UK Secretary of State made the announcement during a visit to Lebanon to mark the one-year anniversary of the London Conference, which saw donors agree to support Lebanon’s medium and long term development through the Lebanese Government’s Statement of Intent.
-On 4 February 2016, the international community pledged over $12bn to support Syria and its neighbours – more than has ever been pledged for a humanitarian crisis in a single day.
-The UK’s commitment to Lebanon this year alone was £114m, but we have pledged to continue supporting Lebanon not just in education but in its wider development for at least the next four years.
+The UK Secretary of State made the announcement during a visit to Lebanon to mark the one-year anniversary of the London Conference, which saw donors agree to support Lebanon’s medium and long term development through the Lebanese government’s Statement of Intent.
+On 4 February 2016, the international community pledged over $12 billion to support Syria and its neighbours – more than has ever been pledged for a humanitarian crisis in a single day.
+The UK’s commitment to Lebanon this year alone was £114 million, but we have pledged to continue supporting Lebanon not just in education but in its wider development for at least the next four years.

 Secretary of State for International Development Priti Patel is the first British Cabinet Minister to visit Lebanon since the new Lebanese government took office.